CyranoB/readability-python/memory-bank/progress.md

 5. **Test Subsetting**: The test infrastructure supports running tests by functional area, criticality level, and test type.
 6. **Parallel Test Execution**: The test infrastructure supports running tests in parallel using pytest-xdist.
 7. **Debug Output Control**: The test infrastructure supports disabling debug output generation to improve test execution speed.
+8. **Split Test Files**: The test infrastructure supports using split test files for better parallelization and organization.
+9. **Single-Run Reports**: The test infrastructure supports generating multiple report formats (HTML, XML, JUnit) in a single test run.
+10. **SonarQube Integration**: The test infrastructure includes path fixing for SonarQube compatibility.
+11. **Optimized CI Pipeline**: The GitHub workflow has been optimized to run tests only once instead of three times.

 ### Test Cases